LSWR suburban lines: Kensington and Richmond

 In the 1860s, numerous new schemes were promoted for railways to reach Richmond, causing LSWR alarm for its primacy in Richmond and both it and the N&SWJR alarm for their '(north) Kew' Brentford station.
-After much wrangling, the LSWR obtained an Act on 14 July 1864 for a line from the north end of Kensington through Hammersmith to Richmond.
+After much wrangling, the LSWR obtained an act of Parliament on 14 July 1864 for a line from the north end of Kensington through Hammersmith to Richmond.
 The West London Extension Railway had opened in 1863, connecting to the LSWR at Clapham Junction.
 The LSWR had subscribed one-sixth of the capital cost of the new line, which was operated as a joint line.
 In 1863 the east facing spur to West London Junction opened, giving direct access from Waterloo to Kensington.
 Kensington station had been slightly relocated, considerably expanded, and renamed Kensington (Addison Road).
 As a minority partner in the WLER, the LSWR's right to run north of Kensington, even for a few hundred yards, was contentious.
-This Bill had been hastily prepared and further Acts were obtained in 1865, 1866 and 1867 making a number of improvements.
+This bill had been hastily prepared and further acts of Parliament were obtained in 1865, 1866 and 1867 making a number of improvements.

 The LSWR's new route opened on 1 January 1869; it was from Richmond Junction north of Kensington, turning south through its own Shepherds Bush and Hammersmith (Grove Road) stations, and it then turned west along the alignment that is now the District line from Ravenscourt Park to Turnham Green, then turning south-west through Brentford Road station (now called Gunnersbury), crossing the Thames to Richmond.
-A short spur was also opened from Acton Jn (later South Acton Jn) on the North and South Western Junction Railway to a junction at Brentford Road, giving the NLR direct access to Richmond.
+A short spur was also opened from Acton Junction (later South Acton Junction) on the North and South Western Junction Railway to a junction at Brentford Road, giving the NLR direct access to Richmond.
 The main line ran to a terminus at Richmond, adjacent to the LSWR through station; this prevented the North London Railway (NLR) from petitioning for running powers to continue westward over the Staines lines, to Windsor, Reading or Woking.